prakhargupta-jan/nvim-config/README.md

-# Personal Nvim Config from scratch
+# Personal Nvim Config
+- Copy at your own risk.